|Tour start → end dates||Price||Enquire|

 Accommodation: Tarentaal Guest Farm – private working farm outside Etosha National Park.
 Twin rooms with en-suite facilities.
 Swimming pool, bar & telephone.
 (35 km/25 min from Anderson Gate to Etosha)

 Meals: Breakfast x3, Lunch x3, Dinner x3

-Distance/time: 720kms, ± 9 hours excluding stops for sightseeing & lunch + 2 x full day game drive in Etosha
+Distance/time: 720 kms, ± 9 hours excluding stops for sightseeing & lunch + 2 x full day game drives in Etosha

 Day 9: Brandberg, Namibia

 Today our journeys take us south to the Brandberg Mountain and we will pass through beautiful desert landscapes.
 The Brandberg mountain is a soaring mass of granite that reaches 2573 metres.
 We will stay in a lodge in the dry Ugab River which is home to the rare desert elephants.
 These desert elephants have adapted to the dry semi-desert conditions because they have a smaller body mass and longer legs allowing them the physical attributes it takes to walk longer distances to reach water.
 We will take a walk with a local guide around the petrified forest to see the famous White Lady rock painting.

 Accommodation: Brandberg White Lady Lodge – twin share chalets with en-suite facilities, bar, restaurant & swimming pool.

 Includes: Entrance to the petrified forest and San Rock Art